Murdock135/NewSecondBrain/README.md

 - `README.md`: The MOC or dashboard for the project/discipline.
 The
 - Disciplines have an optional `Pillars.md`.
 Pillars are tenets that guide the discipline.

+The `Scratch` folder is an optional folder that serves as a scratchpad.
+To keep provenance over what's in here, I keep an  `_INDEX.md` where I manually keep hardlinks to all the notes.
+Since this is a manual process, I use [Index Checker](https://forum.obsidian.md/t/plugin-index-checker-unopinionated-moc-index-maintainer-canvas-index-support/79032/1) to make sure I have indexed all items.

 ```
 ├── Dashboard.md
 ├── Inbox